Eli Lilly and Company (LLY) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a 3.11% loss in the last 1 month and extending the period to 3 months gives it a 18.27%, and is 1.26% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.16% over the week and 2.44% over the month.
+The stock witnessed a 1.81% loss in the last 1 month and extending the period to 3 months gives it a 15.84%, and is -2.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.55% over the week and 2.33% over the month.

 Eli Lilly and Company (LLY) Analyst Forecasts